 Homework demands will vary but may include study to consolidate work studied in class and assignment work.

 Connection to Years 11 and 12

-This subject is not required but is recommended if students intend taking Information Technology Systems (ITS) or the Certificate II in Information, Digital Media and Technology in Years 11 and 12.
+This subject is not required but is recommended if students intend taking Information Technology Systems (ITS) in Years 11 and 12.